Blog

 3rd grade final report card

 I think they only let me out of 5th grade the second time because they wanted me out of there.
 I burned down a trailer in Roswell, NM.
-On Barksdale ir Force Base (BAFB), I helped destroy a couple of million dollars worth of construction equipment, which caused the delayed opening of new barracks and a new hospital by several months.
+On Barksdale Air Force Base (BAFB), I helped destroy a couple of million dollars worth of construction equipment, which delayed the opening of new barracks and a new hospital by several months.
 I accomplished all this before my 13th birthday.

 In the 6th grade, I stabbed a bully in the back and shoved another bully’s arm through a plate glass door, nearly severing his forearm.
 Yes, I had an angry and violent temper.
 Later in my life, my mom showed me a letter she kept from the BAFB Base Commander that stated that if my dad didn’t get control of his delinquent dependent, his dependent could be excluded from the base.
 My mom told me that meant my dad could be dishonorably discharged from the USAF.